 Trial counsel for Illinois inmate who brought a section 1983 lawsuit based on deliberate indifference to his serious medical needs.

 Trial counsel for Illinois inmate who brought a section 1983 lawsuit based on unconstitutional conditions of confinement.
-Case settled favorably.
+Case resolved on confidential terms.

 Appellate counsel for California inmate who brought a section 1983 lawsuit based on deliberate indifference to his serious medical needs.
-Case settled favorably.
+Case resolved on confidential terms.